-Regarding mathematics, the probability theory only appeared at the beginning of the 18th century through the works of Montmort (1708), Bernouilli (1713) and De Moivre (The Doctrine of chances, 1718).
+In the field of mathematics, the probability theory only appeared at the beginning of the 18th century through the works of Montmort (1708), Bernouilli (1713) and De Moivre (The Doctrine of chances, 1718).

-Regarding Medicine, the apparition in the middle of the 19th century of anatomical museum on fairgrounds correlates the great medical progresses brought by Louis Pasteur and the hygiene-related campaigns.
-The “professors” and catalogues of these “museums” claimed an educational purpose.
-Through a so called scientific and moralizing speech they praised the benefits of health over the devastating effects of an unbalanced lifestyle.
+In the field of medicine, the creation of anatomical wax museums in the middle of the 19th century directly correlates with the great medical progress of Louis Pasteur as well as the hygiene-related campaigns.
+The “professors” of these museums, through their scientific speeches and in newspapers and magazines, claimed that they had an educational purpose.
+They also preached the benefits of health over the devastating effects of an unbalanced lifestyle.

 Healers and tooth pullers also followed the fairs to offer elixirs, balms and ointments with their own secret recipes.

 In the field of human sciences, geography was in the spotlight.
-This infatuation was due to the expansion of colonial empires and the numerous science expeditions in the 19th century to explore the earth.
-Explorers and travelers became the popular heroes of their time.
-Their achievements were narrated in all the newspapers, gazettes, magazines and inspired many adventure novels.
+This infatuation was due to the expansion of colonial empires and the numerous scientific expeditions in the 19th century to explore the earth.
+Explorers and travelers became the heroes of their time.
+Their achievements were narrated in all the newspapers, gazettes, and magazines and they inspired many adventure novels.
 Showmen made the most of this enthusiasm for travel and exploration by recreating landscapes and sceneries of these unknown lands on their fairground attractions.

 This is an excerpt from a pluri-displinary article written by a group of scholars (from L’Université Paris XI – Orsay, le Centre d’ethnologie française, le CNRS-Musée national des arts et traditions populaires et l’Université Denis Diderot)